 Short-term investments increased \$160 million at December 31, 2022 as compared to December 31, 2021.
-As disclosed in Note 14 "Fair Value Measurements and Financial Instruments" of the Notes to Consolidated Financial Statements contained in this report, the majority of our investments carried at fair value are money market funds.
+As disclosed in Note 14 "Fair Value Measurements and Financial Instruments" of the Notes to Consolidated Financial Statements contained in Part II, Item 8 of this report, the majority of our investments carried at fair value are money market funds.
 These money market funds are held throughout the world with various financial institutions.
 We are not aware of any market liquidity issues that would materially impact the fair value of these investments.